 What is granuloma annulare?

 Granuloma annulare is a harmless type of skin rash.
-The rash is most often red and raised, and roughly in the shape of a ring.
+The rash is most often discolored and raised, and roughly in the shape of a ring.
 The rash may be on just one part of the body.
 Or it may appear on more than one area of the body and become widespread (generalized).
 In some cases, it may itch.
 The rash can last for up to 2 years before it goes away on its own.
-It is not spread from person to person (contagious).
+It's not spread from person to person (contagious).

 What causes granuloma annulare?

 Researchers don’t yet know what causes it.
 It may be linked to other illnesses, genes, or other skin injury or conditions.
 Some researchers think it may be linked to diabetes, but that has not been proven.

 Who is at risk for granuloma annulare?

 The rash can occur in anyone at any age.
 But it happens more often in women than men.

 Symptoms can occur a bit differently in each person.
 They can include firm bumps of skin roughly in the shape of a ring.
 The ring or rings may be red, yellow, brown, or skin-colored.
 You may have several rings just on your feet, wrists, or hands.
 This is called a localized rash.
 Or you may have more rings on other areas of your body, such as your torso, arms, and legs.
 This is called a generalized rash.
 This type may also feel itchy.

 The symptoms of granuloma annulare can be like other health conditions.
 Make sure to see your healthcare provider for a diagnosis.